numaproj/numaflow/docs/user-guide/kustomize/kustomize.md

 ## Transformers

-Kustomize [Transformer Configurations](https://github.com/kubernetes-sigs/kustomize/tree/master/examples/transformerconfigs) can be used to do lots of powerful operations such as ConfigMap and Secret generations, applying common labels and annoations, updating image names and tags.
-To use thease features with Numaflow CRD objects, download [numaflow-transformer-config.yaml](numaflow-transformer-config.yaml) into your kustomize directory, and add it to `configurations` section.
+Kustomize [Transformer Configurations](https://github.com/kubernetes-sigs/kustomize/tree/master/examples/transformerconfigs) can be used to do lots of powerful operations such as ConfigMap and Secret generations, applying common labels and annotations, updating image names and tags.
+To use these features with Numaflow CRD objects, download [numaflow-transformer-config.yaml](numaflow-transformer-config.yaml) into your kustomize directory, and add it to `configurations` section.

 ```yaml
 kind: Kustomization